100 Best Gothic Books and Stories (of All Time)

 What It's About: Diagnosed by her physician husband with a “temporary nervous depression—a slight hysterical tendency” after the birth of her child, a woman is urged to rest for the summer in an old colonial mansion.
 Forbidden from doing work of any kind, she spends her days in the house’s former nursery, with its barred windows, scratched floor, and peeling yellow wallpaper...

-horror feminism gothic
+short stories horror feminism

 The Legend of Sleepy Hollow